Glen Of Imaal Terrier

 Glen of Imaal Terrier Maintenance and Grooming

 The Glen of Imaal requires weekly brushes to prevent matting, particularly around its furnishings.
 It also needs to be hand stripped two or three times per year.
 Hand stripping is a method of removing the top layer of the coat from the roots by hand.
-This is often done in wire coat terriers to maintain the consistency of the entire fur.
+Owners practice this with wire coat terriers to maintain the consistency of the entire fur.
 Otherwise, if the top layer of fur is clipped, the soft lower layer of the coat might dominate.
 If you plan to groom this dog yourself, then it might be a good idea to invest in a grooming table.
 Otherwise, you should take the dog to a professional groomer who has experience with terriers.
 This will keep the dog looking great and also minimize any tendency for shedding.
 In addition to these regular grooming habits, owners should also check the ears weekly, brush the teeth once or twice a week, and trim the nails whenever they grow long.

 Glen of Imaal Terrier Training

 The Glen of Imaal is an intelligent, trainable breed with a strong drive and can-do spirit.
 But because of its independent mind and tendency to become bored easily, owners should break up training into smaller sessions maybe five or 10 minutes long, or whenever its attention starts to wander.
 Keep the training varied and interesting to avoid repetition.
 This breed is capable of learning a wide variety of different commands.
-In fact, it’s one of the few breeds that can be taught to sit on its hind legs.
+In fact, it’s one of the few breeds that can learn to sit on its hind legs.
 This has earned the trick its own nickname: the Glen sit.

 Glen of Imaal Terrier Exercise